Are your New Year’s resolutions a distant memory or still on the “to-do” list?

 - What do I really have time for?
 Do I want an ongoing volunteer role, with a regularly scheduled time to volunteer?
 If so, how many hours a week can I give?
 Or do I prefer to be on call for special assignments?

 - What about transportation?
 Do I want to stick close to home, or am I willing to drive or take public transportation to another part of town where there’s a need?

-Wherever you live, here are more resources to help you find the right fit:
+Wherever you live, there are many more resources to help you find the best fit: